 Shipping is part of logistics.
 Shipping logistics can become quite complex.
 It involves:

-- Keeping an eye on the entire supply chain, planning the warehousing, storage, and handling of items.
+- Keeping an eye on the entire supply chain, planning the warehousing, storage, and handling of items while monitoring inventory levels.

 - Unitization and packaging